The Lord accomplishes His purposes and He does all things well.

-There was another multitude of people walking out of Egypt that day.
-They weren’t called Israelites, but they had joined themselves to them through the fear of the Lord.
+There was another multitude of people walking out of Egypt that day, people not counted among the Israelites, but they joined themselves to them through the fear of the Lord.

 What was God’s purpose in Egypt?
 What did He say He was going to do?